10 tips for roleplaying in foreign countries

 It should also be pointed out that the US and UK systems of trial by jury are largely limited to Commonwealth countries using the “common law” system, where precedent is a key component.
 Many countries, including most of Europe use “civil law” where the criminal code is primary and utilise trial by multiple judges who can actively ask questions of persons involved; Germany is a significant example here.

 Finally, while most countries in the world no longer execute people, some still do and will do so for drug trafficking – someone getting tricked into taking drugs into Thailand can form the basis of an entire plot.
+And those afflicted with repeated drug usage in their country will be incarcerated in a drug detox facility.

 5. Culture, Media and Sport